 The future took an interesting turn, when Mehta’s Instacart, at the height of its expansion, would find as the toughest competitor, his once employer, Amazon.

-To gain a bit of context, Instacart’s most important customer and partner was Whole Foods.
-Indeed, in 2016, Whole Foods would announce a multi-year delivery deal with Instacart, where as effect of the deal, that made “Instacart the exclusive delivery partner for Whole Foods’ perishables business.”
+To gain a bit of context, Instacart’s most important customer and partner were Whole Foods.
+Indeed, in 2016, Whole Foods would announce a multi-year delivery deal with Instacart, whereas the effect of the deal, that made “Instacart the exclusive delivery partner for Whole Foods’ perishables business.”

-Instacart’s mission “is to create a world where everyone has access to the food hey love and more time to enjoy it together.”
-In the Instacart’s business model a variety of grocery stores are enrolled in the platform, that give access to customers to a variety of perishable products.
+Instacart’s mission “is to create a world where everyone has access to the food they love and more time to enjoy it together.”
+In Instacart’s business model a variety of grocery stores are enrolled in the platform, which gives access to customers to a variety of perishable products.

-At the same time, Instacart leverages personal shoppers who pick and delivers items for customers.
+At the same time, Instacart leverages personal shoppers who pick and deliver items for customers.